What is blockchain technology? Blockchain for dummies

 The difference between traditional systems from blockchain and decentralization

 An example of what distinguishes traditional finance and centralized models from blockchain and decentralized systems is that your bank account and information are stored, controlled and managed by one central party, the bank.
-All accounting of how much money you have, as well as the history and log of previous transactions are stored with the bank.
+All records of how much money you have, as well as your history and transaction log are stored with the bank.

 They are therefore responsible for storing your funds in a safe and secure way, identifying and authorizing the right owner for each transaction, so that unauthorized people do not have access to spend your money.

-Blockchain, on the other hand, is a dynamic and distributed database, where storage, control and administration are distributed among very many parties (nodes).
+Blockchain, on the other hand, is a dynamic and distributed database, where storage, control and administration are distributed among a number of participants (nodes).
 This makes it difficult for unauthorized people to gain access to other people's funds or tamper with history and transactions.

 At the same time, this means that each individual user of such technology is responsible for storing their own funds, securing encryption keys, and ensuring that transactions are carried out correctly, as it is difficult to cancel or refund a completed transaction in blockchain.